 BIAs obtain funding through a special property levy, much like a Local Improvement Levy.
 The City has an ongoing role: facilitating the annual funding process, collecting the levy from individual businesses on our behalf and remitting to the BIA Board annually following member approval of draft annual budgets, and monitoring annual budgets.

 Each property owner’s share of the annual BIA budget is proportionate to their share of the total taxable value within the BIA boundaries.
 In other words, if an owner owns one percent of the total taxable assessed value, their share will be one percent of the BIA budget.

 In the late 1960’s, Toronto’s inner city was struggling with suburban sprawl as commuting cars began to fill up once vital commercial streets.
-A few volunteer merchant associations existed but they were not very successful, since budgets tend to be quite minimal.
+A few volunteer merchant associations existed but they were not very successful, since budgets tended to be minimal.
 Street-front commercial areas were suffering as malls were increasing in popularity.

 Bloor Street West merchants got together to look into how they could compete with “the mall.”
 They found that all mall tenants were required to contribute Common Area Maintenance Fees, which were used for promotions to draw in customers.
 They then worked with City of Toronto to develop a special BIA levy – so that individual merchants could pool their resources in a similar way, and create effective marketing programs.

 Vancouver’s first BIAs were formed in 1989 – in Gastown and Mount Pleasant, for similar reasons to Bloor West.
 BIAs are now located around the world, including Canada, the US, New Zealand, South Africa, Germany and the U.K. There are more than 1,000 BIAs in the U.S. and hundreds in Canada, including 64 in British Columbia alone.

 Today’s BIAs do more than provide a common brand and voice for businesses.
 We also benefit the broader communities and the city as a whole through our contributions to street beautification, street safety, community events and sponsorships.

 Every BIA is unique in their focus, priorities and approach… just like the businesses they represent.
-Through partnerships with other organizations and support to city departments, BIAs also are a catalyst for positive change, helping to address broader planning, economic and social initiatives.
+Through partnerships with other BIAs, community organizations and support to city departments, BIAs are a catalyst for positive change, helping to address broader planning, economic and social initiatives.

 The SGBIA is not the first merchant association in our area.
 More than sixty years ago, at a luncheon meeting at the I.O.O.F.
 Hall on West 8th Avenue, a “business men’s association of the merchants of South Granville” was formed.
 One of their first official acts was to approve street decorations for the King’s visit during the summer of 1939.

-In what the Province newspaper called “an ambitious scheme”, they agreed to decorate eleven blocks of South Granville street with streamers, flags and a special Royal welcome banner, stretched across Granville at 12th Avenue.
+In what the Province newspaper called “an ambitious scheme”, they agreed to decorate eleven blocks of South Granville Street with streamers, flags and a special Royal welcome banner, stretched across Granville at 12th Avenue.
 The cost for the project was $450.00.